-A struct in C groups items of possibly different types into a single composite type.
-Where an array holds many of the same thing, a struct holds a few of different things — the building block for representing records, nodes in linked structures, and any “object-like” data.
+A struct in C groups items of possibly different types into one composite type.
+An array holds many of the same thing; a struct holds a few different things.
+This is how you represent records, linked-structure nodes, and anything “object-like”.

 struct Student {